Introduction to Indiana Slot Machine Casino Gambling

 - Pari-Mutuel Wagering: 18

-The state of Indiana has a single federally-recognized American Indian tribe.
-In 2015, the Pokagon Band of Potawatomi Indians successfully established a tribal-state compact subsequently approved by the U.S. Department of Interior.
+The state of Indiana has a federally recognized American Indian tribe.
+In 2015, the Pokagon Band of Potawatomi Indians successfully negotiated a tribal-state compact subsequently approved by the U.S. Department of Interior.

 Slot Machine Private Ownership in Indiana